Main Content Region

 3. Definitions:

-• “Wheeled devices” are skateboards, roller-skates, in-line skates, scooters, or equivalent products which a person uses to ride or propel themselves.
+• “Wheeled devices” are bicycles, skateboards, roller-skates, in-line skates, scooters, or equivalent products which a person uses to ride or propel themselves.

 • This policy considers Class 1 and Class 2 electric motor assisted bicycles as conventional bicycles.